mayhemheroes/lci/README.md

   whenever possible to the extent that the above points are not compromised.

-- **Precisely documented**: lci uses Doxygen to generate literate code documentation, browsable here.
+- **Precisely documented**: lci uses Doxygen to generate literate code

+lci is a LOLCODE interpreter written in C and is designed to be correct, portable, fast, and precisely documented.

+- Correct: Every effort has been made to test lci's conformance to the LOLCODE language specification.
+Unit tests come packaged with the lci source code.

+- Portable: lci follows the widely ported ANSI C specification allowing it to compile on a broad range of systems.

+- Fast: Much effort has gone into producing simple and efficient code whenever possible to the extent that the above points are not compromized.

+- Precisely documented: lci uses Doxygen to generate literate code
+>>>>>>> e4d6a8e (Make readme look better)
+  documentation, browsable here.

 This project's homepage is at http://lolcode.org.
 For help, visit